Lucho2027/crossfit-influence-app/README.md

 ## Live Site

-You can find CrossFit Influence at
+You can find CrossFit Influence at: https://crossfit-influence-app.now.sh/

 ## Technical